 Each season has its pros and cons, so it’s up to you to choose the season that suits your interests or is most convenient for you!

-Why take the 12 Days Annapurna Circuit Trek via Tilicho Lake?
+Why take the 12-day Annapurna Circuit Trek via Tilicho Lake?

 The Annapurna Circuit does not offer world-class facilities or extreme solitude, so what makes this trail so special?
 Few trails offer the geographic diversity that is witnessed on this trail.
 On the roughly 210 kilometers (130 miles) of the trail, you’ll witness more than a dozen ethnic groups, countless unique landscapes, and even different climates.

-As the landscape shifts from low, subtropical forests to high and dry valleys, the mix of Brahmin, Chhetri, and other ethnic groups become Tibetan Buddhist of Thakali and other descents.
+As the landscape shifts from low, subtropical forests to high and dry valleys, the mix of Brahmin, Chhetri, and other ethnic groups become Tibetan Buddhists of Thakali and other descents.
 Each coming day on the Annapurna Circuit Trek is completely different from the day before.
-You will be in awe and the unparalleled, constant changing beauty throughout the trek.
+You will be in awe and the unparalleled, constantly changing beauty throughout the trek.